 The NCCPA says the average salary of PAs across all specialties is $107,718, an increase of 12.7% in the last five years.

 NPs Experience Demand in Clinical Settings

 NPs are in demand as well.
-Nurse Journal reports that the field is expected to grow 19% by 2020, well above the national average.
+Nurse Journal reports that the field is expected to grow 19%, well above the national average.
 The field has been growing for some time.
 The American Association of NPs says currently there are nearly quarter of a million (248,000) nurse practitioners in the US, more than double the number (120,000) in 2007.

 NPs work in a variety of settings.
 A recent survey conducted by Clinical Advisor showed:

 - More than 25% work in physician offices

 - 15% work in a hospital clinic

 In clinical settings, the top two specialties for NPs are:

 Those who work with hospitals across the US believe that NPs are in a perfect position to support physicians who are stretched beyond capacity, and sometimes on the verge of burnout.
 Christy Dempsey is Chief Nursing Officer at Press Ganey, says “Nurse practitioners are in a perfect position to provide primary care, so we are seeing more and more nurses take that route and get their DNPs to be a nurse practitioner.”

 Salaries and job security may contribute to that choice.
 Average salaries come in at $96,018 and the profession has a 0.7% unemployment rate which is well below the national average of 3.9%.